Ruby Myers

 Ruby Myers (1907 – 10 October 1983), better known by her stage name Sulochana, was an Indian silent and later Hindi film actress.
 In her heyday she was one of the highest paid actresses of her time, when she was paired with Dinshaw Billimoria in Imperial Studios films.
-In the mid-1930 she opened Rubi Pics, a film production house.
+In the mid-1930s she opened Rubi Pics, a film production house.
 Myers was awarded the 1973 Dada Saheb Phalke Award, India's highest award in cinema for lifetime achievement.

 Early life

-Ruby Myers was born in 1907 in Poona, British India into an Baghdadi Jewish family.
+Ruby Myers was born in 1907 in Poona, British India into a Baghdadi Jewish family.